UCAS application process

 More information about what to do on results day can be found on the UCAS website.

-Is it in my son/daughter's interests to apply as soon as possible?
+Is it in my child/dependant's interests to apply as soon as possible?

-Equal consideration is given to all those who apply by the deadline of January 15, or by the earlier deadline of 15 October for Medicine, Dentistry and Veterinary Science, so there's no need to worry about getting in ahead of other applicants.
+Equal consideration is given to all those who apply by the January deadline, or by the earlier October deadline for Medicine, Dentistry and Veterinary Science, so there's no need to worry about getting in ahead of other applicants.
 Some departments may begin making offers earlier than others, but all applications received by the deadline will be assessed fairly.
-This is why some applicants won't receive decisions until March/April/May, when we've had time to assess all the applicants who met the deadline.
+Therefore, some applicants won't receive decisions until March/April/May, when we've had time to assess all the applicants who met the deadline.

-Can you see where else my son/daughter has applied?
+Can you see where else my child/dependant has applied?

-Will an application be affected if Bristol isn't put as my son/daughter's first choice?
+Will an application be affected if Bristol isn't put as my child/dependant's first choice?

 Applicants do not rank universities on their UCAS form; they are processed alphabetically.
-Whether we are first or fifth on your son/daughter's own shortlist, the secret's safe with them!
+Whether we are first or fifth on your child/dependant's own shortlist, the secret's safe with them!

-Can my son/daughter apply for a gap year?
+Can my child/dependant apply for a gap year?

-If your son/daughter plans on taking a gap year, they should consider what experiences and skills they will gain and explain their reasons for taking a gap year in their personal statement.
+If your child/dependant plans to take a gap year, they should consider what experiences and skills they will gain and explain their reasons for taking a gap year in their personal statement.
 Each course entry in our undergraduate course finder will show whether deferred applications are welcomed - some departments may limit the number of deferrals they can accept to ensure fairness to those applying in the following application cycle, but will still consider them.
-It's worth remembering that even if your son/daughter applies for deferred entry and is unsuccessful, they can make a fresh application in the next UCAS cycle for entry that year.
+It's worth remembering that even if your child/dependant applies for deferred entry and is unsuccessful, they can make a fresh application in the next UCAS cycle for entry that year.

 What happens after applying?